a Story in Duality

 “In our store we try to tell a story by showing duality”, Cedric says, “our selection is based on the core materials, jersey, denim, wool, silk and synthetics, we offer both heritage companies and future forward enterprises and look at how they stand in relation towards each other.
 It’s always been my personal vision around sustainability, and we notice this more and more, that there must be a balance between maintaining techniques and a heritage we don’t want to lose, on the one hand, and investing in future forward thinking and finding better ways to support our environment”, Cedric continues.
 “There are always questions to consider.
 A good example of this is the recycled wools we sell.
 Yes, the recycle process exists.
 Yes, you can make something out of recycled wool, but the problem with this recycled piece is that it cannot be recycled again, because the fibres have already been shredded and this is the last time you can make a jacket out of it”.
 Cedric adds: “It’s actually no excuse that when you use something recycled it’s allowed to be ‘less good or durable’, quite the contrary actually.
 What we try to show at Bakermat is that, with the whole sustainability question comes a lot of responsibility”.

 “It was a topic of discussion between us for a little while”, Cedric honestly shares, “whether or not we should use the word ‘sustainable’ for Bakermat, it’s such a tainted term these days.
-There is a lot green washing happening everywhere, but what we try to do actually does fall under the term ‘sustainability’ and the necessary questions we need to ask regarding”.
+There is a of lot green washing happening everywhere, but what we try to do actually does fall under the term ‘sustainability’ and the necessary questions we need to ask regarding”.

 Endlessly asking questions is important, this is our version of continuing to grow: keep on questioning yourself.
 There’s always a question & a search for solutions (Cedric)